mattermost/docs/source/install/cloud-changelog.md

  - Updated tutorial icons and changed text content in tutorial tips.

 #### Branding Changes
- - Added a new default brand theme "Denim".
+ - Added a new default brand theme named "Denim".
- - The existing theme names and colors, including Mattermost, Organization, Mattermost Dark, and Windows Dark have been updated to the new Sapphire, Quartz, Indigo, & Onyx theme names and colours, respectively.
+ - The existing theme names and colors, including "Mattermost", "Organization", "Mattermost Dark", and "Windows Dark" have been updated to the new "Denim", "Sapphire", "Indigo", & "Onyx" theme names and colours, respectively.
 Anyone using the existing themes will see slightly modified theme colors after their server or workspace is upgraded.
-The theme variables for the existing Mattermost, Organization, Mattermost Dark, and Windows Dark themes will still be accessible in [our documentation](https://docs.mattermost.com/messaging/customizing-theme-colors.html#custom-theme-examples), so a custom theme can be created with these theme variables if desired.
+The theme variables for the existing "Mattermost", "Organization", "Mattermost Dark", and "Windows Dark" themes will still be accessible in [our documentation](https://docs.mattermost.com/messaging/customizing-theme-colors.html#custom-theme-examples), so a custom theme can be created with these theme variables if desired.
 Custom themes are unaffected by this change.
+ - Added a new light theme named "Quartz" to the default available list of themes.
  - Updated email templates to the new branding.

 ### Improvements